gekklee/GraphShaggingBot/README.md

 ## Prerequisites
 - Node.js
 - A Discord bot token
-- A Trading212 API key (With correct permissions that I will put here when the bot is functional)
+- A Trading212 API key (With the 'Portfolio' permission enabled)
 - Your Discord application's client ID and guild ID

 ## Setup Instructions